quantmind/pulsar/docs/source/index.rst

 ================

-A concurrent framework for Python. **Concurrent** here stands for asynchronous and parallel execution.
+A concurrent framework for Python. **Concurrent** here stands for asynchronous (event driven) and parallel execution.
 Tested in Windows and Linux, it requires python 2.6 up to python 3.3 in a single code base.

 .. toctree::